As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 It is also found in sands but also found as a secondary mineral in gold, platinum, and magnetite deposits, as well as with several gemstones.

 While Australia is the main producer of monazite, you can also find it in Brazil and Southeast Asia.
 While there are no mines in the USA, trace amounts have been found in the South Atlantic, just off the coast of Florida, and in Idaho as a sand deposit.

 Carnotite is a secondary uranium mineral but also is a rather important source of radioactive material.
 It contains uranium, vanadium, and potassium, one of the least radioactive (but still radioactive) minerals.

-If you’ve been rockhounding in Colorado or throughout the west of the United States and come across a radioactive sign on a closed mine, this is most likely the mineral which was mined there (closed a few decades after World War II most likely, as most were).
+If you’ve been rockhounding in Colorado or throughout the west of the United States and come across a radioactive sign on a closed mine, this is most likely the mineral that was mined there (closed a few decades after World War II most likely, as most were).
 This mineral can be found in weathered sandstone in conjunction with calcium-based minerals.

 This mineral is mainly found in areas with gold, the most noticeable usually being as crystal form in the quartz, famously also found in areas with gold.

 It contains uranium and is also found in the West US, primarily Wyoming and Idaho.
 One interesting thing about this mineral is that it’s one of the most common radioactive materials in Europe, commonly found in the Alps and Pyrenees (together with davidite).